Military and Out of State Divorces

 Obtaining a divorce when one spouse is serving in the military can be a difficult process.
 Because of their government status, military personnel receive special legal protections, including where they may file for divorce: nonmilitary spouses can only file in the state where they live, while military members may file in the same state, their original home state or the state where they are actively stationed.

 Military divorce proceedings can experience significant delays due to a spouse's out-of-state or out-of-country military service.
 There are often delays in child custody proceedings, as modifications to an existing custodial arrangement cannot be made when a spouse is deployed.
-At Bailey Smith & Bailey, P.C., we understand the unique issues faced by military couples and are capable of handling even the most complex cases.
+At Bailey & Terranova, we understand the unique issues faced by military couples and are capable of handling even the most complex cases.

 We Can Address Any and All Concerns

-Regardless of your current marital status, our skilled Lansing family law lawyers can help you address your concerns regarding:
+Regardless of your current marital status, our skilled Military & Out-of-the-State Divorce lawyers can help you address your concerns regarding:

 - Service members Civil Relief Act (SMCRA) regarding divorce proceeding default